golightlyb/tao/README.md

 ### How do I get past the center barrier?

 Wormholes can now pass through the barrier.

+### How do I found a new station?

+Open the player menu with P and go to the new station founding tab.

+### How do I get more building resources / how do I refine ores and scrap?

+Go to an ore processor for ores, and a recycling station for scrap.

 ### How do I report a bug or make a suggestion?